SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 :point_right: If more than 10 attempts allowed per question are required, the administrator must go to the classic view of the module.

 ### Configuring the Question Pool
-Suppose the module has a great quantity of questions but the administrator does not want them to be all displayed, but just a subset of them.
+Suppose the module has a great quantity of questions but the administrator does not want them all to be displayed, but just a subset of them.
 This is the field where the administrator determines the quantity of questions that will be included in the subset to be displayed.

-# VER BUG
+If left blank, no subset is determined and all questions will be displayed.
+In order to determine the subset, the administrator must enter a positive number greater than 0 (zero) and less than the quantity of questions of the module.
+Each time the module is taken by the member, the quantity of questions defined in the question pool will be randomly displayed.
+When setting a question pool, all question automatically have their *Correct Weight* set to 1 (one), so it's not possible to set the field *Weighted Questions* to "true".

 ### Shuffling Questions
+When the module is set to have more than one attempt allowed, the administrator might want the questions not to be displayed in the same order in all attempts.
+By setting the field *Shuffle Questions* to "true", each time that the member takes the module, the questions will be displayed in a different order.
+It's not possible to set this field to "true" if a question pool is defined.

 ### Setting Weighted Questions

 ### Ordering Questions